Doctor Who: The Adventure Games

-Doctor Who: The Adventure Games is an episodic adventure video game based on the BBC television series Doctor Who and developed by Sumo Digital.
+Doctor Who: The Adventure Games was an episodic adventure video game based on the BBC television series Doctor Who and developed by Sumo Digital.

-Each episode was made available for free download to residents of the UK via the BBC's official Doctor Who website; a UK internet address is required to both download and install them, though several of the games subsequently were made available for international sale.
+Each episode was made available for free download to residents of the UK via the BBC's official Doctor Who website; a UK internet address is required to both download and install them, though the games subsequently were made available for international sale.
 The first one was released on 5 June 2010, the second one on 26 June 2010, the third on 27 August 2010, the fourth on 22 December 2010 and the fifth on 31 October 2011.

 In February 2012, the BBC announced they had shelved the games in favour of worldwide console games such as Doctor Who: The Eternity Clock.
-At the end of May 2017, the game has no longer became available to purchase on the Steam platform.
+At the end of May 2017, the game was made no longer available to purchase on the Steam platform.

 Production

 The games were commissioned by Simon Nelson and Rosie Allimonos of BBC Vision.
 Phil Ford was selected to write because of his experience in writing for Doctor Who and The Sarah Jane Adventures, including writing the Dreamland animated Doctor Who series.

 Phil Ford and James Moran wrote the scripts.
 The games were created by Sumo Digital with Will Tarratt as lead designer.
 Composer of the revived series of Doctor Who Murray Gold has provided music for The Adventure Games.
 Executive producers of the 2010 series of the show Steven Moffat, Piers Wenger and Beth Willis, along with BBC Wales Interactive's Anwen Aspden and video game designer Charles Cecil all serve as executive producers of the interactive episodes.
 Producer and voice director was Gary Russell who had previously directed the animated serials The Infinite Quest and Dreamland.

 As of January 2012, The Adventure Games have been shelved, with the BBC instead focusing on projects such as The Eternity Clock.

 On 17 May 2014, the series with its five games was released on Steam, published by Legacy Games.

 In October 2015, the games became unavailable from the BBC website.

 At the end of May 2017, the series was removed from Steam, due to an expiration of Legacy Games' license with the BBC.